mikegehard/kotlinArchiveChannel/README.md

 ## Functionality

-* Archive all empty channels on a cron schedule
+* Archive all channels that do not have a minimum number of members on a cron schedule.
+Optionally you can post a message to the channel before it is archived.

 ## Development